-reporting bullying to an adult) and how to
+reporting bullying to an adult) and how to get help.what a stereotype is, and how stereotypes

-get help.

-what a stereotype is, and how stereotypes
+•

+• What a sterentione is and now sterentiones

 can be unfair, negative or destructive.

-ļ the importance of permission-seeking and
+the importance of permission-seeking and in a large part of the seeking and

 giving in relationships with friends, peers

 and adults.

 Online that people sometimes behave differently All of these aspects

 relationships online, including by pretending to be are covered in lessons

 someone they are not. within the Puzzles

 that the same principles apply to online

 relationships as to face-to-face Relationships

 relationships, including the importance of Changing Me

 respect for others online including when Celebrating

 we are anonymous.
 Difference

-the rules and principles for keeping safe
+• the rules and principles for keeping safe

 online, how to recognise risks, harmful

 content and contact, and how to report

 them.

 how to critically consider their online

 friendships and sources of information

-ļ including awareness of the risks associated
+including awareness of the risks associated

-ļ with people they have never met.
+with people they have never met.

-ļ how information and data is shared and
+how information and data is shared and

 used online.

 Being safe what sorts of boundaries are appropriate All of these aspects

-in friendships with peers and others are covered in lessons
+being sale in friendships with peers and others are covered in lessons

 (including in a digital context). within the Puzzles

+Within the Fuzzies

-about the concept of privacy and the Dalatianahina
+about the concept of privacy and the implications of it for both shildren and - Polationships

-implications of it for both children and Relationships Character Ma
+implications of it for both children and Relationships Changing Ma

 adults; including that it is not always right Changing Me

 to keep secrets if they relate to being safe.
-Celebrating Difference
+Celebrating

-that each person's body belongs to them, and the differences between appropriate Difference
+• that each person's body belongs to them, Difference

 and the differences between appropriate

-and inappropriate or unsafe physical, and other, contact.
+and inappropriate or unsafe physical, and

+other, contact.

 how to respond safely and appropriately

 to adults they may encounter (in all

 contexts, including online) whom they do

 not know.

 how to recognise and report feelings of

 being unsafe or feeling bad about any

 adult.

-1 • how to ask for advice or help for
+how to ask for advice or help for

+themselves or others, and to keep trying

+until they are heard,

-how to ask for advice or help for themselves or others, and to keep trying
+not know. how to recognise and report feelings of being unsafe or feeling bad about any adult. how to ask for advice or help for themselves or others, and to keep trying